 National Lottery Games Set For Exciting Changes

-EuroMillions HotPicks is a brand new game from the National Lottery that gives you the chance to win larger prizes for matching fewer numbers in each EuroMillions draw.
+EuroMillions HotPicks is a brand new game launched by the National Lottery in January 2018, giving you the chance to win larger prizes for matching fewer numbers in each EuroMillions draw.
 The game requires players to select between one and five numbers, with the potential payout dependant on how many digits they wish to match.
 The main numbers from the twice-weekly EuroMillions draws are used and players must match all the numbers displayed on their ticket in order to win.

 From 30th January 2018, there will be four Thunderball draws a week, rather than the current three.
 The additional Tuesday draw will offer another opportunity for lottery fans who prefer shorter odds but more modest payouts to pick up prizes worth up to £500,000.
 The format of the game will remain the same, with players matching five main numbers from 39 and a single Thunderball from a selection of 14 to win the jackpot.
 The ticket price remains £1 per line.

 What is an Annuity-Style Game?

 While some players would dearly love to clinch a colossal sum of money, others would favour long-term financial security and it is here where the concept of an annuity-style game comes into play.
 Although details about the game have yet to be officially announced, it is believed that the new game will be similar to the Australian draw Set For Life or America’s multi-state lottery Lucky for Life.

 Instead of offering a huge, one-off payment, these games reward players over a set number of years, with winners benefitting from regular instalments of cash.
 Although there has been no word on when the game will be unveiled in the UK, the prospect of the new-style option has certain set the pulses of lottery lovers racing.Published: Tuesday 21st November 2017